The Long Island Seed Project

 SELECTIONS- OSP Sprawling Greens

 The best of the sprawling plants from a selection of Cornell Prolific Zucchini (Success PM x Romanesco) crossed with various green and dark green zucchini.
 There will be a great variation in fruit color and even shape.
 Yellows, light and dark greens as well as solids and stripes will appear.
 There is a better than 50% chance that plants in this mix of crosses will have the sprawling characteristic where the main bush extends harvest by sending out one or more long vines.
 Developed through the Organic Seed Partnership to develop new varieties for organic systems, a collaboration between NOFA-NY and Cornell University.
-Shows good powdery mildew resistance.
-(20 seeds)
+Shows some powdery mildew resistance.
+These are just great.(20 seeds)

 SELECTIONS- OSP Sprawling Whites